The Little Nyonya: Plot

 Yuzhu however supports Yueniang and Chen Xi being together.
 She and Chen Xi, who has Chen Sheng's encouragement, help Yueniang to escape her arranged marriage.
 However, tragedy strikes when Yuzhu is mistaken for Yueniang in the process and raped by Robert Zhang (Zen Chong), Charlie Zhang’s son.
 In the aftermath, Yuzhu is married off to Robert, who abuses her, driving her to insanity.
 Meanwhile, Chen Xi is manipulated into marrying the jealous Zhenzhu while he is gravely ill.

 Determined to take control of her life, Yueniang refuses to remain a victim.
 She becomes a successful businesswoman, buys back the Huang ancestral home which has been possessed by the bank due to her uncle's financial mismanagement, and reconciles with her family.
-Chen Xi, divorced from Zhenzhu, still loves Yueniang but cannot marry her due to societal constraints.
+Chen Xi, divorced from Zhenzhu, still loves Yueniang but Yueniang refuses to marry him due to societal constraints.
 He instead started a relationship with his good friend Libby (Pamelyn Chee).
 Yueniang instead marries a British lawyer, Paul Robertson (Bobby Tonelli), and adopts Yuzhu and Robert’s son, Zhang Zuye (Edsel Lim, and Zen Chong).
 (Note: Similar to Yueniang's character setup, Zhang Zuye is being presented when he is a young boy and when grown up.)
+Tianbao, however, was sentenced to death after killing Charlie Zhang, Robert Zhang bribe someone to kill Chen Sheng when on his way back to hotel and Yuzhu was sent to mental hospital due to having traumatic experiences with Robert Zhang's abusive.

 In the present, Yueniang’s granddaughter, Angela (Felicia Chin), uncovers their family history and learns that Yuzhu was her biological grandmother.
 Yueniang, now elderly, passes away peacefully in a traditional white garment, signifying her reunion with Paul in the afterlife.